DaoCloud/DaoCloud-docs/docs/en/docs/native/commerce.md

 - [PerfectScale Launches Kubernetes Cost Management SaaS Platform of the same name](https://www.perfectscale.io/blog/perfectscales-saas-platform-is-now-available)

     PerfectScale is the industry's first continuous optimization solution built specifically to improve the persistence and cost effectiveness of K8s environments.
-    Using artificial intelligence algorithms to evaluate usage patterns and performance and cost metrics, the platform provides multi-cluster, multicloud observability, support for elasticity and performance risk detection, resource waste detection, the supports problem prioritization, provides GitOps-friendly remediation recommendations, supports predicting the impact of system changes on the environment, and more.
+    Using artificial intelligence algorithms to evaluate usage patterns and performance and cost metrics, the platform provides multicluster, multicloud observability, support for elasticity and performance risk detection, resource waste detection, the supports problem prioritization, provides GitOps-friendly remediation recommendations, supports predicting the impact of system changes on the environment, and more.

 - [Portworx Enterprise 2.12 Cloud Native Data Management Platform Release](https://docs.portworx.com/release-notes/portworx/#2-12-0)